BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 scratch pad and you can draw in the stroke.

-If you go to your resources folder(), there's a folder there called “preset\_icons”, and in this folder there's “tool\_icons” and “emblem\_icons”.
+If you go to your resources folder(), there's a folder there called "preset\_icons", and in this folder there are "tool\_icons" and "emblem\_icons".
 You can add semi-transparent pngs here and Krita will load those into the icon library as well so you can customize your icons even more!

-At the top right of the icon library, there's three sliders.
+At the top right of the icon library, there are three sliders.
 They allow you to adjust the tool icon.
 The top two are the same Hue and Saturation as in HSL adjustment, ad the lowest slider is a super simple levels filter.
 This is done this way because the levels filter allows